open-cogsci/osdoc/content/pages/manual/prepare-run.md

 ## Conditional statements ('Run if' and 'Show if')

 In SEQUENCE items, the 'Run if' condition is evaluated at the last moment, during the run phase.
 Therefore, you can use a condition like `[correct] = 0` which depends on the results of a KEYBOARD_RESPONSE item which has been called just before.
 It is important to take into account that the 'Run if' statement applies *only* to the run phase of an item—The prepare phase is *always* executed.

+In COROUTINES items, the 'Run if' condition is evaluated during the Prepare phase.
+Therefore, the conditions cannot depend on events that occur during the execution of the COROUTINES.

 In SKETCHPAD items, the 'Show if' condition is evaluated during the Prepare phase, when the canvas is constructed.
 In FEEDBACK items, the 'Show if' condition is evaluated during the Run phase (because the canvas is only constructed in the Run phase).